kying18/minesweeper/README.md

 Check out the tutorial here: TODO

-You can create a new game by running the script and passing in a `-n` flag for dimension (n x n) and a `-b` flag for number of bombs:
+You start a game by running the script:
 ```
-./minesweeper.py -n 10 -b 10
+python3 minesweeper.py
 ```
-(If you leave these blank, the script will automatically initialize it to a 10x10 board, with 10 bombs)
+(If you do not edit the parameters in the script, the script will automatically initialize it to a 10x10 board, with 10 bombs)

+Note that the inputs must be that the number of bombs is less than the total number of spaces (n^2).

 For now, this script does not have a GUI and you can use terminal :D (If you want to make a GUI, feel free to make a pull request)